mantidproject/mantid/docs/source/release/v6.3.0/index.rst

 In future releases we will be reworking how our installer packages are constructed so that we can replace an aging system that is hard to maintain and keep up to date.

-For Windows & macOS, users should see no change in how these packages function and are used.
+Windows & macOS users should see no change in how these packages function and are used.
 However, the version of Python bundled internally will start to change more regularly, at a frequency yet undefined, to keep up with external developments.

-For Linux we intend to primarily push users towards the conda distribution packages but we will work with users to find a solution that works for all.
+For Linux we intend to primarily push users towards the Conda distribution packages but we will work with users to find a solution that works for all.

 Further Information